sammchardy/python-binance/README.rst

 If you came here looking for the `Binance exchange <https://www.binance.com/?ref=10099792>`_ to purchase cryptocurrencies, then `go here <https://www.binance.com/?ref=10099792>`_.
 If you want to automate interactions with Binance stick around.

+If you're interested in Binance's new DEX Binance Chain see my `python-binance-chain library <https://github.com/sammchardy/python-binance-chain>`_

 Source code
   https://github.com/sammchardy/python-binance